How to Recover When Your Field Floods…

 Most importantly, after you have gone through an event like this at your facility, conduct a review of the event to identify what could have been done differently in the future to minimize damage to the facility and to ensure the safety of all who work and play there should a similar event happen again.
 Write up a plan, distribute it to all involved, and be sure that each person knows their responsibility to protect life and property.

 The National Sports Turf Managers Association (STMA) and it’s charitable wing, the SAFE Foundation, have issued an excellent 5-page bulletin dealing with flooding on sports fields.
 Some of which was used for this blog.
-Follow the link below to go to this well thought out information piece for sports fields managers and good luck during the sometimes violent spring weather season ahead.
+Click the button below to go to this well thought out information piece for sports fields managers and good luck during the sometimes violent weather ahead.